Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 # 1/10/2024

 Today, I've done choosing font family for hero paragraph.
 I used `Work Sans` font.
-Now I will try adding highlight to the text I want to. eg. My name, job etc...
+Now I will try adding highlight to the text I want to.
+This video [Low Highlight Text Effect CSS ](https://www.youtube.com/watch?v=WKgkWL7RXXQ&ab_channel=CodingArtist) helped me to grasp the concept behind the effect and after that I reapply it with tailwind.